Alejandro Severo (footballer)

 Jorge Alejandro Severo Cordero (born 27 August 2005) is an Uruguayan professional footballer.
-He plays for Racing Club de Montevideo in the Uruguayan Primera División, as a winger.
+He plays in the Uruguayan Primera División as a winger for Cerro, on loan from Racing Club de Montevideo.

 Club career

-He made his debut as a professional on June 16, 2024, against Peñarol in a 1-1 draw.
-On the penultimate date of the 2024 Clausura Tournament, he scored his first official goal, in what was a 2-1 victory against Boston River.
-He scored again the following week in a 2-0 win against Club Atlético River Plate, to finish his debut season with two goals from twelve appearances.
+He made his debut as a professional on June 16, 2024, against Peñarol in a 1–1 draw.
+On the penultimate date of the 2024 Clausura Tournament, he scored his first official goal, in what was a 2–1 victory against Boston River.
+He scored again the following week in a 2–0 win against Club Atlético River Plate, to finish his debut season with two goals from twelve appearances.

 International career

-He made his debut for Uruguay U20 on November 12, 2024 in a friendly against Peru U20,at the Gran Parque Central in which they lost 2-1.
+He made his debut for Uruguay U20 on November 12, 2024, in a friendly against Peru U20,at the Gran Parque Central in which they lost 2–1.
 He was subsequently named in their squad for the 2025 South American U-20 Championship.
 He played in the tournament as on the right wing.
-He scored his first goal for the National under-20 side at the tournament in a 6-0 win over Paraguay U20 on 27 January 2025.
+He scored his first goal for the National under-20 side at the tournament in a 6–0 win over Paraguay U20 on 27 January 2025.